-The AI engines of the Intelligent DAM can automatically record the users views and iterations with content through matching (topic tags = user interests), of both profiled and anonymous visitors.
+The AI engines of the Intelligent DAM can automatically record the users views and interactions with content through matching (topic tags = user interests), of both profiled and anonymous visitors.

 This will allow you to:

-- identify which topics, formats and channels your users like the most, and start creating exiting content and the most engaging CTAs accordingly;
+- identify which topics, formats and channels your users like the most, and start creating exciting content and the most engaging CTAs accordingly;

-- with this new data set, let your Marketing Automation tool itself suggest the most effective content for each user.
+- with this new data set, let your Marketing Automation tool autonomously suggest the most effective content for each user.